UBC-biol525D/UBC-biol525D.github.io/Topic_9/plotting_selection.md

 ![](fst_4.jpeg)

-While there are some windows with big Fst values (e.g. on chr1 near 3e06), we're not seeing any super obvious regions popping out from a basic fst scan.
-Another way we will look at this is through Genome-wide association.
+While there are some windows with big Fst values (e.g. on chr1 near 3e06), we're not seeing any super obvious regions popping out from a basic fst scan. **How should we interpret this?**

+We can also look for alleles that underly differences between populations in a distinct, but conceptually related way.
+Instead of focusing on how differentiated alleles are between populations of interest, we can ask how phenotypic differences among populations might be relate to particular loci via genome-wide association.

-Rather than looking for allele-frequency differences between populations of interest, GWAS allows us to test whether phenotypes across individuals are well explained by genotypes across individuals, at each locus.
+GWA explictly tests whether phenotypic variation across individuals is well explained by genotypic variation, at every locus.

-*GWAS*
+###*GWAS*

 ```r
 gwas<-read.table("analysis/gwas/Chinook_GWAS.assoc.txt",header=T)